+Solid performance for the price.
 Reviewers agree that the Austin Air HealthMate is a powerful machine.
-It filters larger allergen particles such as dust, pet dander, pollen and mold spores with its HEPA filter, and Austin Air says its carbon filter captures 95 percent of the tinier particles that make up chemicals and odors in the air, down to 0.1 micron -- although the HealthMate doesn't claim to remove particles as minute as the pricey IQAir HealthPro Plus (*Est. $900) can tackle (down to 0.003 microns).
+It filters larger allergen particles such as dust, pet dander, pollen and mold spores with its HEPA filter, and Austin Air says its carbon filter captures 95 percent of the tinier particles that make up chemicals and odors in the air, down to 0.1 micron -- although the HealthMate doesn't claim to remove particles as minute as the pricey IQAir New Edition HealthPro Plus can tackle (down to 0.003 microns).

 1. Allergy Buyers Club.com

-AllergyBuyersClub.com calls the Austin Air HealthMate HM-400 a no frills air purifier that is reliable and economical.
-It is rated as "very good" by this site, and it features a permanent prefilter and a true medical HEPA filter surrounded by a carbon mixture that absorbs odors, chemicals and gases.
+AllergyBuyersClub.com editors rate the Austin Air HealthMate with 4 stars out of a possible 5, noting its permanent prefilter and true medical HEPA filter surrounded by a carbon mixture that absorbs odors, chemicals and gases.
 One downside is its 45-pound weight; it is equipped with casters for easier moving, however.
-This site's editors don't appear to have tested performance with a particle counter.

-Review: Austin Air Healthmate Air Purifiers for General Air Cleaning, Editors of AllergyBuyersClub.com
+Review: Austin Air Healthmate Air Purifiers, Editors of AllergyBuyersClub.com, Not dated

 In this review, air-purifier expert Ed Sherbenou praises the Austin Air HealthMate, saying you can't get better air filtration without spending about $400 more for an IQAir unit.
-Sherbenou says he particularly likes the Austin Air's 15 pounds of activated carbon with zeolite mix, which absorbs "over 3,000 different… chemicals and odors."
-Also, he says this machine's five-year cartridge life makes it relatively economical over the long run.
-He notes, though, that the Austin's activated-carbon and zeolite core makes it inappropriate for baths, saunas or indoor pools, because a moist environment shortens the life of the filter.
+Sherbenou says he particularly likes the Austin Air's 15 pounds of activated carbon with zeolite mix, effective at absorbing chemicals and odors.

-More than two dozen users have posted reviews here for the Austin Air HealthMate, most giving it 4 out of 5 stars.
+Nearly five dozen users have posted reviews on Amazon.com for the Austin Air HealthMate, about half giving it a perfect 5-star rating.
 Various users report that the HealthMate works well, and several say it's quieter than they expected after reading other reviews.